cmalven/sass-toolkit/README.md

 #### A note about units

 Due to some browser inconsistencies when using the CSS `calc()` function that is used by this mixin behind the scenes, we recommend setting all `$fluid-sizes` values in `px`, and all values _must_ include a unit, even `0` values (i.e. use `0px` instead of `0`).
-Failing to follow these guidelines probably wont’t cause issues in all browsers, but cross-browser behavior may be inconsistent.
+Failing to follow these guidelines probably won’t cause issues in all browsers, but cross-browser behavior may be inconsistent.

 #### As an HTML class